TheJumpCloud/jumpcloud-ADMU/ModuleChangelog.md

 #### BUG FIXES:

 - Script failures should not result in the ADMU catching the error & displaying the log message.
+- When selecting AutoBind JumpCloud User, the ADMU will also validate that the agent is installed prior to running migration.
+The tool would otherwise always fail to bind the user.

 ## 2.0.6